Exploiting Diffusion Prior for Generalizable Dense Prediction: Introduction

-Leveraging pre-trained T2I models as a prior for the pixel-level semantic prediction tasks is challenging for two reasons.
-First, most pixel-level semantic prediction tasks are inherently \emph{deterministic}, posing difficulties when adapting a pre-trained T2I model designed for stochastic text-to-image generation.
-Second, striking a balance between learning target tasks and retaining the inherent generalizability of pre-trained T2I models is crucial.
-In other words, learned pixel-level semantic predictors should generalize to arbitrary images from the training data in a limited domain.
+Leveraging pre-trained T2I models as a prior for dense prediction is challenging for two reasons.
+First, most dense prediction tasks are inherently \emph{deterministic}, posing difficulties when adapting a pre-trained T2I model designed for stochastic text-to-image generation.
+Second, it is crucial to strike a balance between learning target tasks and retaining the inherent generalizability of pre-trained T2I models.
+In other words, learned dense predictors should generalize to arbitrary images from the training data in a limited domain.

-In this paper, we propose \NAME (\textbf{D}iffusion \textbf{M}odels as \textbf{P}riors) to leverage the pre-trained T2I model~\cite{Rombach_2022_CVPR} as a prior for generalized pixel-level semantic prediction.
+In this paper, we propose \NAME (\textbf{D}iffusion \textbf{M}odels as \textbf{P}riors) to leverage the pre-trained T2I model~\cite{Rombach_2022_CVPR} as a prior for generalized dense prediction.
 To resolve the determinism-stochasticity misalignment, we introduce a deterministic mapping between the input RGB images and output prediction distributions.
 Specifically, we reformulate the diffusion process as a chain of interpolations between input RGB images and their corresponding output signals, where the importance of input images gradually increases over the diffusion process.
 The reverse diffusion (i.e., known as denoising or generation in original T2I) process becomes a series of transformations that progressively synthesize desired output signals from input images.
 Without randomization, such as Gaussian noise imposed, the mapping is entirely deterministic.
-In addition, to retain the generalizability of the pre-trained T2I model while learning target tasks, we use low-rank adaptation~\cite{hu2021lora} to fine-tune the pre-trained model with the aforementioned deterministic diffusion process for each pixel-level semantic prediction task.
+In addition, to retain the generalizability of the pre-trained T2I model while learning target tasks, we use low-rank adaptation~\cite{hu2021lora} to fine-tune the pre-trained model with the aforementioned deterministic diffusion process for each dense prediction task.
 Figure~\ref{fig:teaser} demonstrates the generalization ability of the proposed method on the deterministic normal, depth, and segmentation prediction problems.